Drek282/PsychoStats-SS/README.md

 * The CSRF protection is currently not working as intended.
 This should not be a serious security issue but the hope is to revisit the code and get this working at some point in the future.
 * The coded language support is incomplete.
 The goal is to update and finish it, as well as add support, at a minimum, for Spanish.
 * The setting to allow uploads for icons has no effect.
-There is no code in place to allow users to upload images.
+There is no code in place to allow users to upload icons.

 ## **Stuff that Remains Untested**